Dominick1998/Personal-Finance-Management-System/README.md

 - **Investment Tracking**: Track investments and portfolios, including stocks, bonds, and mutual funds.
 - **Backup and Restore**: Backup user data and restore it when needed.
 - **Customizable Dashboards**: Allow users to customize their dashboards with widgets and reports.
+- **Integration with Financial APIs (e.g., Plaid)**: Automatically import transactions from bank accounts.
+- **Encryption of Sensitive Data**: Encrypt sensitive data such as user information and transaction details.
+- **Scheduled and Automated Email Reports**: Send periodic financial reports to users via email.
+- **User Feedback and Support System**: Allow users to submit feedback and support requests within the application.

 ## Tech Stack